mothership-ec/cog/src/Message/Cog/Console/readme.md

 ### Commands vs Tasks

-A command is a top level part of the console, normally registered by something in `Cog\Framework`.
+A command is a top level part of the console, normally registered by something in `Message\Cog`.
 Examples of commands are `task:list`, `task:generate`, `task:run`, `module:list`.

-A task is more specific piece of work usually related to a business-rule within a module. e.g `core:order_post_process`, `core:send_oia_orders`, `core:twitter_cache`.
+A task is more specific piece of work usually related to a business-rule within a module. e.g `cms:order_post_process`, `ecommerce:send_oia_orders`, `cms:twitter_cache`.
 Tasks can only be run by the `task:run` command.
-It's not possible to do:
+By design it's not possible to do:

-    $ bin/cog core:order_post_process
+    $ bin/cog cms:order_post_process

 You'll just get a command not found error.
 It's possible for modules to register commands as well as tasks but this is generally discouraged.

-### Output handlers

-Output handlers are simply lambda functions which get called when a task has completed and have the output of the task passed to them as a parameter.

-See the `registerHandler` method in `Message\Cog\Console\Task` for more information.